Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Point processes and some of their characteristics

 \subsection{Estimation and model checking}

 For parametric families of Cox point process models the most common estimation methods are based on the intensity, pair correlation, or $K$-functions using either minimum contrast estimation, composite likelihood, or Palm likelihoods, see \citet[][]{MW07,MW17} and the references therein.
-For the analyses in Section~\ref{s:appl}, we use minimum contrast estimation for fitting the Cox process models in Section~\ref{s:models} to various datasets in Section~\ref{s:appl} using the pcf, i.e., if $g_0$ depends on a parameter, we estimate this parameter by minimizing the integral
+For the analyses in Section~\ref{s:appl}, we use minimum contrast estimation for fitting the Cox process models in Section~\ref{s:models} to various datasets in Section~\ref{s:appl} using the pcf (we discuss this choice of estimation method in Section~\ref{s:7.3}): If $g_0$ depends on a parameter, we estimate this parameter by minimizing the integral

 where $\hat g_0$ is a non-parametric estimate of $g_0$ \citep[see e.g.\ (31) in][]{RakshitEtAl} and $0\leq a_1 < a_2$ and $p,q>0$ are user-specified values (see Section~\ref{s:appl}).
 The models in Section~\ref{s:models} all have nice expressions of the pcf but not of the $K$-function.
 Moreover, the models used for the data analyses in Section~\ref{s:appl} include a parameter for the intensity function, which $g_0$ does not depend on, and this parameter is estimated by a simple moment method; in the simplest case homogeneity is assumed and the intensity is estimated by $\hat{\rho}={n(x)}/{|L|}$.